kubevirt/kubevirt/docs/architecture.md

     * libvirtd
     * …
   * KubeVirt Managed Pods
-    * VM Foo
+    * VMI Foo
-    * VM Bar
+    * VMI Bar
     * …

 ## Native Workloads

 KubeVirt is deployed on top of a Kubernetes cluster.
-This means that you can continue to run your Kubernetes-native workloads next to the VMs managed through KubeVirt.
+This means that you can continue to run your Kubernetes-native workloads next to the VMIs managed through KubeVirt.